-This special class will combine yoga and Shiatsu to create a restorative evening of self-care.
+This special class will combine yoga and Shiatsu to create a restorative afternoon of self-care.
 An evening in which you could experience both therapies and the soothing effects they have on the subtle body.
 When the nervous system is soothed, tension is unraveled and connective tissue along with muscle memory can be released to renew and heal.

 We will practice a sequence of restorative yoga postures, in some of which you will receive gentle Shiatsu hands on touch (thumb, finger or palm pressure) along meridians or just on specific points in different areas of your body.
 Shiatsu is practiced on the body fully clothed.
 Wearing socks and comfortable warming clothing is recommended to keep you cozy for this workshop.

 Take this opportunity to simply pause in the chaos of life and breathe, listen, observe, practicing just being rather than doing.
 We will explore and become aware of the relationship between energy and asana, structure and feeling, doing and being.
 You will be invited to deeply relax and feel a sense of grounding.
 The combination of these practices creates space for relaxation to deepen, promoting the innate capacity for self-knowledge and self-healing.

 What is Shiatsu?